habemusne/spark-on-lambda-performance/README.md

 - Copy code from [here](https://github.com/qubole/spark-on-lambda/blob/lambda-2.1.0/bin/lambda/spark-lambda-os.py) to the Lambda.
 Change "Handler" box to "lambda_function.handler".
 Click "Save"
 - In the Lambda console scroll down.
 At the Network panel, pick "Default vpc..."->choose all subnets->choose all security groups->"Save" **TODO: this part needs more work**
-- In the Lambda console scroll down, move the memory slider to 1024MB, set the timeout to 5min, click "Save"
+- In the Lambda console scroll down, move the memory slider to 1024MB, set the timeout to 5min, in the Environment Vaiable add key/value as HOSTALIASES and /tmp/HOSTALIASES, click "Save"

 ```
 aws s3 cp s3://public-qubole/lambda/spark-lambda-149.zip s3://<your-name>-cse597cc/